 2. Get Ready to Put a New Window In

-Now that your old basement window has completely been removed, you need to get the wall ready for its replacement.
+Now that your old basement window has completely been removed, you need to get the wall ready for the basement replacement window.
 Prepare for the new energy-efficient window to be installed by chiseling away any leftover mortar or concrete to create a clean working space.
 If you have a pneumatic chisel and a lot of work to do, this can be a lot faster.
 A good old hammer and masonry chisel are going to work just as well, however.

-Now, assuming that you have done your research and bought the correct new basement window, you are ready to begin the more exciting work of installing your new basement window.
+Now, assuming that you have done your research and bought the correct new basement window, you are ready to begin the more exciting work of installing your new basement window into the opening.